0x65-e/computingatucla/datascience.md

 The Computer Science department offers a range of three majors: Computer Science, Computer Science and Engineering, and Computer Engineering.
 CS&E and CE trade some of the core CS courses and electives for additional courses in Electrical Engineering.
 If you want to study data science, Computer Science is the best option of the three.

 Computer Science is housed in the School of Engineering, so the process to [change your major](https://www.seasoasa.ucla.edu/change-of-major/) is more difficult and requires at least a full year and a 3.5 GPA in the preparatory math, physics, and computer science courses taken.
 One benefit of being housed in the School of Engineering is that Computer Science majors have half the GEs of L&S students, and no foreign language requirement, leaving more room to take technical classes.
-As engineers, Computer science majors have a [Technical Breadth Area](https://www.seasoasa.ucla.edu/undergraduate-technical-breadth-area-tba/) that requires students to take courses outside their major department.
+As engineers, Computer Science majors have a [Technical Breadth Area](https://www.seasoasa.ucla.edu/undergraduate-technical-breadth-area-tba/) that requires students to take courses outside their major department.
 This can include courses in other engineering departments, mathematics, or the most popular options, digital humanities or technology management.
 This is an opportunity for CS majors to build some business knowledge that may be useful for data scientists.

 In addition, the [Sci-Tech Electives](https://www.seasoasa.ucla.edu/cs-scitech/) of the CS major allow you to take courses from a number of departments across campus.
 This includes Statistics and Mathematics (for a quantitative approach), as well as Economics and Management (for more business courses).